 Medical cannabis has been legal in Canada for over 2 decades, and the government’s medical program – the ACMPR – has gained more support than ever.
 This is why companies like Cannabis Growing Canada who help citizens get through the ACMPR application process for receiving a legal medical grow license are thriving.

 Canada has been a leader in medical marijuana since the dawn of time, but it wasn’t until late 2018 that the government passed legislation to legalize recreational weed.
 Canada may not have been the first country to legalize weed on a federal level, but it’s the first G7 member to do so.
+You can order bulk weed in Canada and have it sent to your door.

 Colorado was the first American state to legalize recreational weed in 2012, and more states began to follow suit rather quickly.
 Legalization is a state-by-state process – it’s unlikely to happen on a federal level as it did in Canada anytime soon, but the US as a whole is still considered to be fairly progressive when it comes to cannabis policy.